aseankc/pwctestapp/README.md

 Provided csv file is fetched to load and save in the database.

-Root URL renders the list of all companies.
+URL https://pwcwebapp.ts.r.appspot.com tabulates the list of all companies.
-/restricted yeilds the list of restricted companies.
+URL https://pwcwebapp.ts.r.appspot.com/restricted tabulates list of restricted companies.
+REST endpoint has been implemented to return the json data to search restricted companies.

-To run the project in dev environment
+Follow to run the project in development environment

 `$ python3 -m venv env`
 `$ source env/bin/activate`
 `$ pip install -U pip`